ElliotKillick/qvm-create-windows-qube/README.md

     - SHA-256 verification of the files after download
 - Packages such as Firefox are offered out of the box so the infamously insecure Internet Explorer never has to be used
 - Windows is treated as an untrusted guest operating system the entire way through
-- The impact of any theoretical vulnerabilities in handling of the Windows ISO or answer file is limited to `windows-mgmt`
+- The impact of any theoretical vulnerabilities in handling of the Windows ISO (e.g. vulnerability in filesystem parsing) or answer file is limited to `windows-mgmt`

 ### Windows